-Outline the management considerations for the different diseases grouped under the term 'glomerulonephritis'.
+Outline the management considerations for the different diseases grouped under the term 'glomerulonephritis.'

-Discuss interprofessional team strategies for improving care coordination and communication to improve outcomes for patients affected by glomerulonephritis.
+Describe interprofessional team strategies for improving care coordination and communication to improve outcomes for patients affected by glomerulonephritis.

+The structural and functional unit of the kidney, the 'nephron,' consists of a renal corpuscle (glomerulus surrounded by a Bowman capsule) and a renal tubule.
+Each kidney in an adult human contains around 1 million nephrons.
 A fenestrated endothelium forms the inner glomerular layer, followed by a layer composed of various extracellular proteins forming a meshwork called the glomerular basement membrane (GBM).
-The outer layer has visceral epithelial cells or podocytes, along with mesangial cells.
-The intricate arrangement provides the basis of the continuous plasma volume filtration that occurs at the glomerular level.
+The outer layer has visceral epithelial cells, podocytes, and mesangial cells.
+The intricate arrangement provides the basis for continuous plasma volume filtration at the glomerular level.

 The term "glomerulonephritis" encompasses a subset of renal diseases characterized by immune-mediated damage to the basement membrane, the mesangium, or the capillary endothelium, resulting in hematuria, proteinuria, and azotemia.

-Most forms of glomerulonephritis are considered progressive disorders, which without timely therapy, progress to chronic glomerulonephritis (characterized by progressive glomerular damage and tubulointerstitial fibrosis leading to a reduced glomerular filtration rate).
-This leads to the retention of uremic toxins with subsequent progression into chronic kidney disease (CKD), end-stage renal disease (ESRD) along with their associated cardiovascular diseases.
+Most forms of glomerulonephritis are considered progressive disorders.
+Without timely therapy, progress to chronic glomerulonephritis (characterized by progressive glomerular damage and tubulointerstitial fibrosis leading to a reduced glomerular filtration rate).
+This leads to the retention of uremic toxins with subsequent progression into chronic kidney disease (CKD) and end-stage renal disease (ESRD) along with their associated cardiovascular diseases.